ashumeow/filtered_websocket/docs/source/index.rst

 ==============================================

-Filtered WebSocket is a straight forward server framework which allows you to compose complex server behaviors without using callbacks or subclassing any protocols.
+Filtered WebSocket is a straight forward server framework which allows you to compose complex behaviors without using callbacks or subclassing any protocols.
 It also features redis integration for remote storage and message passing via pubsub.

 Install